AaltoSciComp/python-for-scicomp/content/xarray.rst

 We have barely scratched the surface of all the features Xarray has to offer.
 Hopefully this quick introduction has shown you whether Xarray is the right tool for your data analysis needs.
 If you are interested in learning more about Xarray, here are some topics for further reading:

 - Xarray integrates with Dask to support parallel computations and streaming computation on datasets that don’t fit into memory.
-If you work with datasets that are too large for your memory, have a read of the chapter `Parallel computing with Dask <https://docs.xarray.dev/en/stable/user-guide/dask.html>`_.
+If you work with datasets that are too large for your memory, have a read of the chapter `Parallel computing with Dask <https://docs.xarray.dev/en/stable/user-guide/dask.html>`_ in the Xarray documentation.
 - If you want to accelerate Xarray operations with your GPU, have a look at `CuPy-Xarray <https://cupy-xarray.readthedocs.io/latest/>`_.
 - Xarray can be combined with pint, a Python library that adds support for physical quantities to NumPy arrays.
 This `blog post <https://xarray.dev/blog/introducing-pint-xarray>`_ provides a good introduction to the topic.
 - You can extend Xarray with your own methods using the `register_dataset_accessor() <https://docs.xarray.dev/en/stable/generated/xarray.register_dataset_accessor.html>`_ method.
 This is a powerful feature that allows you to add custom methods to your own Xarray Datasets.